edriso/one-lesson-up/README.md

 One Lesson Up gamifies online learning with:

-- **🎯 Points System** - Earn 1 point per lesson, with smart deadline bonuses
+- **🎯 Points System** - Earn 1 point per lesson, with learning deadline bonuses
-- **⏱️ Smart Deadlines** - Complete courses on time for 50% bonus points
+- **⏱️ Learning Deadlines** - Complete courses on time for bonus points
 - **📝 Learning Summaries** - Reinforce knowledge by writing what you learned
-- **🔥 Activity Calendar** - Visual calendar shows your learning activity and progress
+- **🔥 Activity Calendar** - GitHub-style calendar with week/month/year views and customizable week start
 - **👥 Community Feed** - See what other ninjas are learning
 - **🏆 Leaderboards** - Compete with the community and climb the ranks
 - **🎯 Focus Mode** - One course at a time keeps you focused